The Geometry of Superposition

 Fig 4.1: SAE Dictionary Learning (Click Arrows to Isolate)

-The faint dashed lines are the true feature directions and the solid arrows are the learned dictionary atoms.
-The L1L^1 penalty controls convergence.
-Too weak and the atoms wander in an over-complete dictionary, too strong and the dictionary collapses to a few directions.
-Selecting a dictionary atom highlights which data points activate it.
+The faint dashed lines are the true feature directions and the solid arrows are the learned dictionary atoms, and the L1L^1 penalty controls convergence.
+Too weak and the atoms wander around an over-complete dictionary, too strong and the dictionary collapses to a handful of directions.
+Clicking a dictionary atom lights up the data points that activate it.

 Circuits as transport maps

-Features at a single layer are one level of structure.
-Mechanistic interpretability also studies circuits, subgraphs of the computational graph that implement identifiable algorithms.
-A circuit traces how input features compose through attention heads and MLP layers to produce output features.
+Features at a single layer are one level of structure, but mechanistic interpretability also studies circuits, the subgraphs of the computational graph that carry out identifiable algorithms.
+A circuit traces how input features combine through attention heads and MLP layers to produce output features.

 T(μ,μ+1)=infπΠ(μ,μ+1)xy2dπ(x,y)\mathcal{T}(\mu_\ell, \mu_{\ell+1}) = \inf_{\pi \in \Pi(\mu_\ell, \mu_{\ell+1})} \int \|x - y\|^2 \, d\pi(x, y)

-The Wasserstein distance W2(μ,μ+1)W_2(\mu_\ell, \mu_{\ell+1}) measures how much the representation rearranges at each layer.
-A circuit, a sparse interpretable subcomputation, is a low-rank approximation to this transport.
-It captures the dominant movement of probability mass from input to output features and ignores the rest.
+The Wasserstein distance W2(μ,μ+1)W_2(\mu_\ell, \mu_{\ell+1}) measures how much the representation rearranges itself at each layer, and a circuit, which is a sparse interpretable subcomputation, is a low-rank approximation to this transport.
+It tracks the dominant movement of probability mass from input features to output features and throws away the rest.

-Two circuits are close if they induce similar transport plans, moving similar features in similar directions.
-The Fisher information metric on the statistical manifold of layer representations captures this by measuring how sensitively the representation responds to input changes.
-A circuit is a geodesic on this manifold.
+Two circuits are close when they induce similar transport plans, moving similar features in similar directions.
+The Fisher information metric on the statistical manifold of layer representations shows this by measuring how sensitively the representation responds to input changes, and a circuit is a geodesic on this manifold.

 Fig 5.1: Layer Flow (Click Features to Trace Circuits)

-The dense view shows all information flow at once, and the circuit view isolates the sparse interpretable subgraph.
-The computation is dense but the meaningful structure is sparse.
+The dense view shows all the information flow at once and the circuit view pulls out just the sparse interpretable subgraph, so the computation is dense but the meaningful structure is sparse.

 The information-theoretic limit

-The network has nn features to encode in mm dimensions.
-Each feature is binary with activation probability pp. Total information content is nH(p)n \cdot H(p) bits, where H(p)=plogp(1p)log(1p)H(p) = -p \log p - (1-p) \log(1-p).
-The representation has mm real-valued dimensions, in principle infinite capacity.
-But the features must be decodable.
+The network has nn features to encode in mm dimensions, and each feature is binary with activation probability pp, so the total information content is nH(p)n \cdot H(p) bits where H(p)=plogp(1p)log(1p)H(p) = -p \log p - (1-p) \log(1-p).
+The representation has mm real-valued dimensions and so in principle infinite capacity, but the features still have to be decodable.

-The rate-distortion function gives the tradeoff.
-For distortion DD:
+The rate-distortion function gives the tradeoff, and for distortion DD it is

 R(D)=nH(p)(1DDmax)+R(D) = n \cdot H(p) \cdot \left(1 - \frac{D}{D_{\max}}\right)^+

-where DmaxD_{\max} is the distortion of the trivial representation.
-No scheme can achieve error below R1(m)R^{-1}(m) with mm dimensions.
+where DmaxD_{\max} is the distortion of the trivial representation, and no scheme can push the error below R1(m)R^{-1}(m) with mm dimensions.

-The gap between this bound and SAE performance has three sources.
-Dead features never activate, wasting capacity.
-Feature splitting distributes a single true feature across multiple dictionary atoms.
-Absorption folds together correlated features that should be distinct.
-All three are geometric failures where the learned dictionary does not align with the true feature directions.
+The gap between this bound and what SAEs actually achieve has three sources.
+Dead features never activate and so waste capacity, feature splitting spreads a single true feature across multiple dictionary atoms, and absorption folds together correlated features that should stay distinct.
+All three are geometric failures where the learned dictionary does not line up with the true feature directions.

 Sparsity: 0.90Features: 100